datastax/spark-cassandra-connector/doc/5_saving.md

 and a list of columns.
 Make sure to include at least all primary key columns.
 To save an `RDD` to a new table, instead of calling `saveToCassandra`, call `saveAsCassandraTable` or `saveAsCassandraTableEx`.

+`deleteFromCassandra` can be used to delete columns or full rows from Cassandra table base on `RDD` with primary keys

 ## Saving an RDD of Tuples